 - The hormonal modulation effect is not as pronounced as in ginseng

-While for mature, high-quality, dry red ginseng , the total panaxoside content is around 20%, in glossy dry gloss, the content of triterpenoids (so-called ganoderic acids) is below 1%.
-In addition, grazing is usually consumed in small quantities - its solid, woody consistency or great consumption does not.
-Ganoderic acids, but specific "polysaccharides", in particular proteoglycans, which do not pass through the placenta or the breast milk, are the most important effective anti-cancer component of glans.
+While for mature, quality, dry red ginseng , the total panaxoside content is around 20%, with glossy glossy glossy glitter the content of triterpenoids (so-called ganoderic acids) is below 1%.
+In addition, Glossy is usually consumed in small quantities - its solid, woody consistency or great consumption does not.
+Ganoderic acids, but specific "polysaccharides", in particular proteoglycans that do not pass through the placenta or breast milk, are the most important effective anticancer agent of gloss.

 Otherwise, the answer also depends on who you are asking ...

-Manufacturers of regular medicines quickly notice that it is better to avoid herbs in pregnancy and lactation because they are not well researched.
-And to a certain extent they are right.
+Manufacturers of regular drugs quickly notice that it is better to avoid herbs in pregnancy and lactation because they are not sufficiently researched.
+And they are to some extent correct.
 It is a pity that this great advice was not able to give those mothers who once used their thalidomide, blocking the growth of the fetal limbs.

-The herbalist will tell you in particular that you can eat as much as you want in pregnancy and breastfeeding.
+The herbalist will tell you specifically that you can eat as much as you want in pregnancy and breastfeeding.
 They too are right.
 Practice shows that glossary is safe for mothers.

 The least confident answer is provided by scientific articles.
-There are only two publications dealing marginally with glossary usage issues in mums ( Cheng2007gsm and Zhang2006pgl ).
-In both cases, these are attempts to treat gingivitis in pregnant rats in order to produce positive effects in offspring.
-Therefore, the question of glossary safety in pregnancy and lactation itself has not yet officially addressed science.
-But there is no reason to worry, and it is more likely that glossy ice will also perform here positively.
+There are only two publications dealing marginally with questions about the use of glossary in mothers ( Cheng2007gsm and Zhang2006pgl ).
+In both cases, these are attempts to treat gingivitis in pregnant rats in order to produce positive effects in the offspring.
+The question of gloss safety in pregnancy and lactation has not yet officially addressed science.
+But there is no reason to worry, and it is more likely that glossary will also perform here positively.